divy4/packer-templates/README.md

 - VERSION = The version of the OS being installed, e.g. `2016` or `7`.
 This is not required for OS's that don't have a version (i.e. Arch Linux).
 - PROVISIONER = The main provisioner used in the template, e.g. `ansible`, `chef`, or `shell`.
 - VARIANT = An optional (but optimally sparse) component of a template name when the basic template can't accommodate a specific role.
 E.g. additional hardware.
-- ROLE = The role of the specific instance of the template, e.g. `development`, `kubernetes_master`, etc...
+- ROLE = The role of the specific instance of the template, e.g. `development`, `kubernetes-master`, etc...
   - For OS templates that contain 1 role, the name should be `base`.
   - For OS templates that contain a role for each OS version, the name should be the version of the OS, e.g. `7` and `8` for a `centos` template.

 All template names should be lowercase. i.e. remove all non-alphanumeric characters and convert all uppercase letters to lowercase.
-Underscores should be used to join multiple words instead of hyphens.
+Hyphens should be used to join multiple words instead of underscores because underscore is not a valid hostname character.

 ### Builder and Provisioner Directory Naming

-The builder and provisioner directories should be named after the `type` value in the corresponding `template.json`, removing all non-alphanumeric, non-hyphen characters and converting to lowercase.
+The builder and provisioner directories should be named after the `type` value in the corresponding `template.json`, removing all non-alphanumeric, non-underscore characters and converting to lowercase.